ChrisChenMS/SmallTool/README.md

 # A SmallTool for Log Analysis
 This repository is for a tool to analyze logs.
 It helps with the process of troubleshooting and includes different modules for different products.
+## Getting started

+Run the tool by double click **SmallTool.exe** icon.

+It is a Windows Console program now, inputting every module code with log files path could call a function.

+Simply type c/clear to clean the screen.
 ## Features

 | Function                              | Current Status         | Finished                       | Link |